Golden Ratio Pyramid (s)

 Giza Golden Ratio Pyramid

 Expressed in the Great Pyramid of Giza and resulting in the 51.83 face slope is this same ratio (below left).
-While a line drawn from the center of the square to the center of the left-most base line, equals 1, a line drawn from that same point to the apex equals 1.618.
-This proportion is Phi (the symbol is Φ).
+While a line drawn from the center of the square to the center of the left-most base line equals 1, a line drawn from that same point to the apex equals 1.618.
+This proportion is Phi (the symbol is Φ), a form of harmonic geometry.

 Pyramids Sacred Geometry Pyramids Sacred Geometry